dennis-best/simple-spin/README.md

 simple-spin
 ===========

-##About
+###About
 The world's simplest loading (or anything) spinner.

-##Usage
+###Usage
 Include the CSS in your project

-Create a div named ".simple-spin" in your markup and stick an image or svg in it or leave the div empty and add background-image and background-size to the ".simple-spin" class.
+I your poject, create a div named ".simple-spin" and stick an image or svg in it or leave the div empty and tweak the included background-image and background-size on the ".simple-spin" class.

+Adjust the background-image, duration and size to your heart's content.

-I've included an SVG spinner
+I've included an SVG spinner.